Skip to main content

 1. Go to your terminal and run command k5 compile to ensure that you do not have any issues in your code.

-2. Run the command k5 push -m "Implementation of my Orders Project".
+2. Run the command k5 push -m "Implementation of API operation getOrdersForCustomer for my Orders Project".

 🌟GOOD JOB!